دوره 16، شماره 1 - ( 10-1403 ) جلد 16 شماره 1 صفحات 94-81 | برگشت به فهرست نسخه ها

 چکیده:

-Stress disorders have multidimentional effect on us.
-The way we respond to these situations is different, which depends upon our individual difference and our sex or gender.
-Reports suggests that females are more susceptible to stress disorders as compared to the male person with same age group.
-Serotonin receptor system is an important mechanism involved in regulation of stress and anxiety in male and female both individuals.
-Current study incorporates rodent model to study sex-based role of serotonin receptors under chronic restrained stress condition.
-A chronic restrained stress protocol was used to assign the stress difference between male and female Sprague-Dawley rats.
-The molecular identification was done using quantitative real-time PCR and immunohistochemistry for serotonin 5HT-1B receptor in rat brain.
+Methods: The current study incorporates a rodent model to study the sex-dependent role of serotonin receptors under chronic restrained stress conditions.
+A chronic restrained stress protocol was used to find the stress difference between male and female Sprague-Dawley (SD) rats.
+The molecular identification was done using quantitative real-time PCR and immunohistochemistry for serotonin 5HT-1B receptor in rat brains.

-Interestingly, 5HT-1B receptor which is one of the most important serotonin receptors, exhibited a sex dependent difference for stress response in male and female rats.
-Most importantly the trio partners (amygdala, hippocampus and prefrontal cortex), exhibited a region-specific sex dependent difference in 5HT-1B receptor expression which was correlated with the difference in the level of stress response.
-This biased function of serotonin 5HT-1B receptor might be the reason why females face more stress than male individual.
+Results: Interestingly, the 5HT-1B receptor, one of the most important serotonin receptors, exhibits a sex-dependent difference in stress response in male and female rats.
+Most importantly, the trio partners (amygdala, hippocampus, and prefrontal cortex) exhibit a region-specific sex dependent difference in 5HT-1B receptor expression, which was correlated with the difference in the level of stress response.
+This biased serotonin 5HT-1B receptor function might be why females face more stress than males.

-Overall, the result exhibited a sex dependent difference for stress condition in male and female rats, which was correlated with the spatial expression of serotonin 5HT-1B receptor in brain.
+Conclusion: Overall, the results exhibit a sex-dependent difference for stress conditions in male and female rats, which was correlated with the spatial expression of the serotonin 5HT-1B receptor in the brain.

 نوع مطالعه: Original | موضوع مقاله: Cellular and molecular Neuroscience